macOS Monterey Problems: 5 Things You Need to Know

 The early list of macOS Monterey problems includes some very common issues.
 Mac users are having trouble downloading and installing the new operating system.
 If your macOS installation gets stuck, try powering your Mac off and on.
 This typically resolves the issue.

-We’re also seeing complaints about long download times, lag, Touch ID issues, issues with first and third-party apps, iMessage issues, Wi-Fi problems, Bluetooth problems, lockups, freezes, and crashes.
+We’re also seeing complaints about long download times, abnormal battery drain, UI lag, Touch ID issues, issues with first and third-party applications, iMessage issues, Wi-Fi problems, Bluetooth problems, issues with USB devices, lockups, freezes, and crashes.

 Again, this is an early list and we expect the list of macOS Monterey problems to grow as more people transition to the new firmware.